meboHQ/mebo/README.md

 Mebo is an experimental framework focused in providing a unified interface across multiple domains.

-The support for multiple domains is done by promoting abstracted implementations which don't need to know too much about the specifics of each domain.
-Instead, the specifics are delegated to Mebo.

-It comes bundled with support for web (rest/middlewares) and command-line (docopt) domains which was one of the reasons why I wanted to try to find a common ground to provide an unified interface for such distinctive domains that turned out to be extremely challenge.
+The idea behing mebo is to provide a platform where [evaluations](https://mebohq.github.io/docs/class/src/Action.js~Action.html) and their requirements are defined in a simple matter.
+The way it is done lets you to build strict specifications with validations in a fairly expressive way.

+Evaluations in Mebo are exposed by promoting implementations that don't need to be too coupled to a specific domain instead, most of the boilerplate code needed when [bridging](https://mebohq.github.io/docs/class/src/Handler.js~Handler.html) a domain
+(for instance on the web: request & response) to an evaluation is avoided and automatically handled by mebo ([DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)).

+By using mebo you can easily expose your evaluations through the [web](https://mebohq.github.io/docs/class/src/Handlers/Web.js~Web.html) via
+REST/middlewares and also without much effort expose them through [command-line](https://mebohq.github.io/docs/class/src/Handlers/Cli.js~Cli.html) (CLI coming handy during development/debugging to interact with your evaluations quickly).

+So you can use Mebo for desktop apps, web apps or all together.

 <p align="center">
   <img src="https://mebohq.github.io/docs/data/hi.png?v=2"/>